 Medical history review

-The authorized doctor will check your medical background and partially check:
+The authorized doctor will check your medical background and partially check the following:

-- Hospital visits and important medical events in your background.
+- Hospital visits and critical medical events in your background.

-- Being disabled for a period of time or severely sick and can not work like a normal person of the society.
+- Being disabled for a period of time or severely sick and unable to work like an average person in society.

 - Visits to an institution over the chronic mental or physical condition